AdamWhittingham/vim-config/README.md

 2. [Ripgrep](https://github.com/BurntSushi/ripgrep) makes a lot of searches **much** faster
 3. [fd](https://github.com/sharkdp/fd) Similarly, `fd` is a replacement to find which makes file listing much faster

+# First Time Setup
+Neovim is incredibly powerful but can do even more when it has some awareness of the languages you are editing.
+To provide Neovim with this context, we need to install some Language Servers.
+Thankfully this can all be done for us:

+- Install a language servers the language of the file you have open with `:LspInstall`
+- View and choose from a list by running `:LspInstallInfo`, and pressing `i` on Language Servers you want

 # Key Mappings
 For the canonical list, see [keymaps.lua](./lua/config/keymaps.lua) You can also type `:WhichKey` for a helpful list, or pausing in the middle of a sequence will show you the options to complete it.